Renewables funds see record outflows as rising rates, costs hit shares

 Demand for exposure to renewable energy had been a major driver of cash flowing into climate-related funds in recent years.

-However, “climate transition” funds – which invest in companies that want to decarbonize faster – and “climate solutions” funds are the biggest sectors “as investors look for investment opportunities beyond the renewable energy sector," data provider Morningstar said in a recent report.
+However, “climate transition” funds - which invest in companies that want to decarbonise faster - and “climate solutions” funds are the biggest sectors “as investors look for investment opportunities beyond the renewable energy sector”, data provider Morningstar said in a recent report.

-The S&P Global Clean Energy Index, comprised of major solar and wind power companies and other renewables-related businesses, has lost 30 per cent in 2023, with nearly all of the decline since July.
+The S&P Global Clean Energy Index, comprised of major solar and wind power companies and other renewables-related businesses, has lost 30% in 2023, with nearly all of the decline since July.

 By contrast, the oil and gas-heavy S&P 500 Energy Index is up slightly this year.